 There are a few advancements which help everyone very quickly.
 For example, the invention of writing, printing, phones, computers, and the internet all resulted in rapid advancements in civilization.

 Advancements in B2B will have the same catalytic effect.
 Whether your company is researching a cure for a disease, trying to improve education, or developing ways to make the world a cleaner or safer place, there are businesses who can help your company do it better, faster, and cheaper.

 Improving the ability of B2B buyers and sellers of complex solutions to find each other more efficiently will make the world a better place.
 Period.

 Both the world and B2B sales and marketing could use some improvements.

 Cracking the Mystery of B2B Sales and Marketing Innovation

 You might be thinking that B2B Sales and Marketing, at least in the best companies, is not the biggest problem in the world.
 After all, B2B sales and marketing, in the best companies, would seem to have made enormous strides over the last ten years.
-In that time, marketing teams have embraced social media, content marketing, account-based marketing, marketing automation, retargeting, sales and marketing alignment, programmatic advertising, attribution models, and funnel metrics.
+In that time, marketing teams have embraced social media, optimized website design, content marketing, account-based marketing, marketing automation, retargeting, sales and marketing alignment, programmatic advertising, attribution models, and funnel metrics.

 In fact, B2B companies have embraced marketing innovation for nearly 30 years.

 For its part, Sales has adopted CRM, inside sales models, sales cadence software, social selling, lead enrichment, calendaring tools, virtual meeting tools, and contract automation tools.
 They’ve adopted selling styles like that found in The Challenger Sale.
 The list for both groups goes on and on.